Lamarrrk/SelfAssessment/Skills/Async.md

   - async.js library 🖐️ used
   - RxJS library 🖐️ used
   - Async composition 🖐️ used
-  - Promise.all 🎓 known
+  - Promise.all 🖐️ used
-  - Promise.allSettled 🎓 known
+  - Promise.allSettled 🖐️ used
   - Promise.race 🎓 known
   - Promise.any 🎓 known
-  - Web Locks API 🎓 known
+  - Web Locks API 🖐️ used
   - IPC 🖐️ used
   - Channel API 🖐️ used
   - Revealing Constructor 🎓 known
-  - Web Locks API 🎓 known
+  - Web Locks API 🖐️ used